-When it comes to location, the highest average paycheck ($120K annually) can be spotted in the company's headquarter city of Northfield, Ill.; Jacksonville, Fla. ($75K), Madison, Wisc. (approximately $75K), and Chicago, Ill. (about $71K) are the next top-paying cities.
-On the lower end is Granite City, Ill. at around $57K.
-By state, the highest pay levels are found in California, where the average Kraft Foods, Inc. pays its California employees the most; the pay rate there is $92K per year.
+When it comes to location, the highest average paycheck ($120K annually) can be spotted in the company's headquarter city of Northfield, Ill.; San Leandro, Calif. ($98K), Jacksonville, Fla. (about $90K), and Minneapolis, Minn. (approximately $83K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at around $59K) is Newberry, S.C.
+By state, Kraft Foods, Inc. pays its California employees the most; the pay rate there is $92K per year.

 Years of Experience